PerformanC/TableC/.github/PULL_REQUEST_TEMPLATE.md

-# TableC PR Template

-## Resume of the changes
+## Changes

-Write here a resume of the changes you made
+Write here about the changes you've made

-## Detailed information about the changes
+## Why

-Write here detailed information about the changes you made
+Write here why you think this should be merged

 ## Checkmarks

-- [ ] I have tested TableC with my changes and all tests pass.
+- [ ] The modified functions have been tested.
-- [ ] I have used the same indentation as the rest of the project.
+- [ ] Used the same indentation as the rest of the project.
-- [ ] I have updated the documentation of the project.
-(OPTIONAL)

 ## Additional information

-*Write here any additional information you may want to add* (OPTIONAL)
+If you have any additional information, write it here